MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-visual-query.md

 ---
 title: Data warehouse tutorial - create a query with the visual query builder
-description: In this eighth tutorial step, learn how to create and save a specific query with the visual query builder. ms.reviewer: wiassaf ms.author: scbradl
+description: In this tutorial step, learn how to create and save a specific query with the visual query builder. ms.reviewer: wiassaf ms.author: scbradl
 author: bradleyschacht